 Readings and Lecture Support

 No readings for the "Introduction."
-Just browse the chapters to get an orientation to what Business Analytics is about and the topics that we will be covering.
+Just browse the chapters to get an orientation to what Business Analytics is about and the topics we will cover.

 For my "Course Introduction" video.

 Here are the PowerPoints for my "Moodle Introduction" video.